tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 }
 ```

 * The `copyrightWork` method spec says that we have to generate an `id` for our copyrights, but it doesn't specify how.
 This leaves it up to us to decide.
-For this contract, let's use a Safemath counter and make each id the incremented value from the counter.
+For this contract, let's use a SafeMath counter and make each id the incremented value from the counter.

 Add the following comments inside the body of the `copyrightWork` function.